project-oak/oak/docs/abi.md

   - arg 0: Handle to channel
   - return 0: Status of operation

-- `channel_find: (usize, usize) -> u64`: Return the channel handle that
-  corresponds to a provided port name, or zero if not found.

-  - arg 0: Source buffer holding port name
-  - arg 1: Source buffer size in bytes
-  - return 0: Channel handle, or zero if not found.

-- `node_create: (usize, usize, u64) -> u32`: Create a new Node running the Web
+- `node_create: (usize, usize, u64) -> u32`: Create a new Node running the Node
-  Assembly contents identified by args 0 and 1, and pass it an initial handle to the read half of a channel identified by arg 2.
+  contents identified by args 0 and 1, and pass it an initial handle to the read half of a channel identified by arg 2.

-  - arg 0: Source buffer holding Wasm contents name
+  - arg 0: Source buffer holding contents name
   - arg 1: Source buffer size in bytes
   - arg 2: Handle to channel
   - return 0: Status of operation